interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

 Crucially, the input(s) for a component must be appropriate for that component.
 Pipeline execution occurs in the order defined by the user.
 Thus, the output of a component must be suitable for the input of the following component.
-The Adapter component can be used to ensure this.
+The :ref:`adapter_component` component can be used to ensure this.
 It takes any number of inputs and will output some or all of those inputs in a user-specified order.

-Below is given an overview of each component:
+Below you can find an overview of each component.

 Pipeline components
 ---------------------
 Components are defined as discrete steps in a `Pipeline` and implemented as Python classes.
-For each pipeline component, an `execute()` function is defined that provides a unified interface with every component as well as the whole pipeline.
+For each pipeline component, an `execute()` method is defined that provides a unified interface with every component as well as the whole pipeline.

 Components provide the structure in which user's python code can be easily integrated and deployed for DDP.
 These components are 'empty'; users have total freedom in how to implement each component, after which the Pipeline wrapper ensures DDP deployability.

+.. _getter_component:

 DataGetter
 ^^^^^^^^^^^^^^
 This component gets or loads the data from a given source and passes it on to the next component.
-Its `execute()` function therefore takes no input and passes on the dataset as a single output.
+Its `execute()` method therefore takes no input and passes on the dataset as a single output.
-This component sits at the start of the Pipeline and is usually followed by a DataSplitter component.
+This component sits at the start of the Pipeline and is usually followed by a :ref:`splitter_component` component.

-The method of loading data is user-defined; the DataGet component provides the needed structure to integrate into the Pipeline structure.
+The method of loading data is user-defined; the **DataGetter** component provides the needed structure to integrate into the Pipeline structure.
 As such, the user is unconstrained in terms of dataset format, structure, or size.